Cambridge Global Health Partnerships Logo

 The Malawi Hearing Project provides affordable hearing equipment and delivers support and treatment to enable more deaf children in Malawi to access education.

-The Malawi Hearing Project was established in 2023 to provide affordable hearing equipment, create training and teaching resources, and deliver support and treatment to enable more deaf children in Malawi to access education and continue learning.
+The Malawi Hearing Project was established in 2023 to improve ear and hearing care.
+The project supports the provision of affordable hearing equipment, creates training and teaching resources, and enables more children with hearing problems to be treated so they can access education and continue learning.

 Why is this project needed?

-In Malawi, children have a high incidence of childhood deafness from chronic ear infections that can cause a hole in the ear drum.
-With only a handful of audiologists and ENT surgeons in the country, children sometimes wait years for an operation, severely disrupting their ability to learn.
+In Malawi, there is a high incidence of childhood deafness from chronic ear infections that can cause a hole in the ear drum.
+With very few audiologists and ENT surgeons in the country, children sometimes wait years for treatment, severely disrupting their ability to learn.

 Traditional hearing aids cost between US$100-300 in Malawi, which is too expensive for most of the population.
-Even if hearing aids are donated, replacing the batteries and traveling to clinics is completely unaffordable.
-At a school for the deaf in Blantyre, Malawi’s second largest city, only 10% of children have access to hearing aids.
+Even if hearing aids are donated, replacing the batteries and travelling to clinics is often completely unaffordable.
+At a school for the deaf in Blantyre, Malawi’s second largest city, it was found that only 10% of children had access to hearing aids.

 How the project started